-Nikon Finally Drops Its Z7 and Z6 Full-Frame Mirrorless Cameras, and There's a Lot to Look Forward to
+Nikon's Z7 and Z6 Full-Frame Mirrorless Cameras Are Finally Here, and There's a Lot to Look Forward to

 For years, as the only real maker of full-frame mirrorless cameras Sony has basically run away with the entire segment, which often made people wonder when the big DSLR giants would hit back with their own high-end mirrorless shooters.
 Well today, we’re finally getting a look at Nikon’s long-awaited response in the form of the brand new Nikon Z7 and Z6 cameras.

-For Nikon, the its Z cameras couldn’t come at a more critical juncture, as earlier this month, Sony passed both Nikon and Canon to become the top-selling full-frame camera brand in the world.
+For Nikon, its Z cameras couldn’t come at a more critical juncture, as earlier this month, Sony passed both Nikon and Canon to become the top-selling full-frame camera brand in the world.
 “Full-frame” mirrorless cameras are something of an obsession for camera nerds because their big image sensors- -which are roughly the same size as 35mm analog film—help deliver higher quality pictures than cams with smaller APS-C or Micro Four Thirds sensors.

 Mirrorless interchangeable lens cameras started cropping up about a decade ago with much smaller sensors, and targeted at amateurs and wannabees who wanted to swap lenses but didn’t want huge cameras.
 But even when mirrorless technology started getting really good, Nikon (and Canon) refused to evolve from their full-frame DSLRs—with their old-school flapping mirrorboxes—for a variety of reasons, and they are now coming out with their own answers to the trend at the last possible second.